abshakir522/drupal-storybook/README.md

-# Zyrous Gesso
+# Gesso custom theme

-Zyrous base theme package is hosted on [Packagist] (https://packagist.org/packages/zyrous/drupal-theme-base) Zyrous base theme repo is hosted on [Bitbucket] (https://bitbucket.org/zyrous/drupal-theme) Zyrous Gesso is a [Sass](http://sass-lang.com/)-based starter theme that outputs accessible HTML5 markup.
+This is a [Sass](http://sass-lang.com/)-based starter theme that outputs accessible HTML5 markup.
 It uses a mobile-first responsive approach and leverages [SMACSS](https://smacss.com/) to organize styles.
 This encourages a component-based approach to theming through the creation of discrete, reusable UI elements.
-Gesso is heavily integrated with [Storybook](https://storybook.js.org/) and the [Component Libraries](https://www.drupal.org/project/components) module, allowing Drupal and Storybook to share the same markup.
+This custom theme is cloned from the [Gesso](https://www.drupal.org/project/gesso) contirbuted theme.
+Gesso is heavily integrated with
+[Storybook](https://storybook.js.org/) and the [Component Libraries](https://www.drupal.org/project/components) module, allowing Drupal and Storybook to share the same markup.